Container Refund Scheme and Plastic Bag Ban Becomes Law in Queensland

 Time: 6:00pm – 7:30pm

-Please Note: Toowoomba, Brisbane and further Gold Coast and Sunshine Coast dates are still to be advised (likely mid-late November).
+Please Note: Brisbane dates are still to be advised.
 Please email Kellie if you wish to be placed on the invite list for these.

 A second phase of the tour may be planned next year to smaller and regional inland areas (subject to funding).
 If you are in an area not listed above, please contact Kellie to register your interest in us visiting your area.

-Past Events : Bundaberg, Gladstone, Rockhampton, Yeppoon, Noosa, Mackay, Ipswich, Cairns and Townsville.
+Past Events : Gold Coast, Toowoomba, Bundaberg, Gladstone, Rockhampton, Yeppoon, Noosa, Mackay, Ipswich, Cairns and Townsville.
 We're sorry if you missed us, but we are happy to provide you with information if you email Kellie.

 Factsheets and Links